 The discovery that they were speaking a language amongst themselves was a fluke.
 Two wild bears were grunting to each other, as they are wont to do, when one turned to the zoologist sitting next to it and said, “How about you?”

 Up until that moment, bear experts around the world unanimously agreed that the grunt was merely an expression of camaraderie.
 Apparently what sounds to human ears like a repetitive grunt is more nuanced than anyone could have imagined.
-The conversation with the bear that ensued was described by the zoologist, Dr. Han Wu, as an Abbott and Costello routine, with Wu playing the part of Abbott.
+The conversation with the bear that ensued was described by the zoologist, Dr. Olaf, as an Abbott and Costello routine, with Olaf playing the part of Abbott.

 Zoologists and linguists hoped that if they could decipher the language of the wild bears, they could justify the Preserve’s existence.
 A language was a culture and a culture, they reasoned, deserved preservation.

 Since the bears could neither translate nor teach their language to their observers, it was decided to return to basics.
 No longer would the wild bears be exposed to human languages.
 The next generation of newborns would be spared contamination with English, Mandarin, Yoruba, and all the other languages previous generations had learned from the men and women that lived among them.

 Luckily, adult bears either could not or simply did not teach human languages to their offspring.
 Soon, the use of human languages disappeared in the wild and zoologists avoided speaking to each other in the presence of the bears, especially the youngsters who caught on so much more quickly than their elders.

 Poaching was usually not a problem, but from time to time starving pirates took their chances with the Antarctic National Guard and raided the coastal regions of the Preserve, making off with as many animals as they could grab and horrifying the world by eating them.